This page has been machine-translated from the original page.

 .logopen /d

-# Append to existing log file
+# Append to an existing log file

 .logappend C:\Users\Public\windbg.log

-# Close and end recording
+# Close the file and stop recording

 .logcloseReference: Keeping a Log File in WinDbg - Windows drivers | Microsoft Learn